States Rally Around U.S. Laws Proposed To Suppress Big Tech | ExBulletin

 States Rally Around U.S. Laws Proposed To Suppress Big Tech

-Washington, September 20 (Reuters)-A bipartisan group of U.S. state attorneys sends a letter to legislators on Monday to strengthen antitrust legislation for big tech companies such as Facebook and Alphabet’s Google.
-Prompted to pass the bill.
+Washington (Reuters)-A bipartisan group of U.S. state attorneys sent a letter to legislators on Monday urging them to pass a series of legislation to strengthen antitrust laws for big tech companies such as Facebook and Alphabets Google. bottom.

 Letters addressed to Senate and House leaders expressed clear support for the six bills that passed the House Judiciary Committee in June.
-Four of the bills directly address the power of the Big Tech platform, and the other two empower the enforcers.
+Four of the bills deal directly with the authority of the Big Techs platform, and the other two empower the enforcers.

 One measure would ensure that if it became law, antitrust proceedings filed by the Attorney General of the State would remain in the court of their choice.
 This is a move that plaintiffs generally like.